salmer/CppDeveloperRoadmap/English/Grades/Senior.md

 ## :question: Who is it?

-It is a developer who understands not only the technical, but also the business context and is able to create a design and solution for a component/application/system taking them into account.
-In addition, Senior helps other team members to grow and follows the technical trends of the development world.
+It is a developer who not only understands the technical aspects, but also the business context.
+They are able to create a design and solution for a component, application, or system, taking both into account.
+Additionally, a Senior helps other team members to grow and keeps up with the latest developments and trends in the world of software development.

 ## :computer: What coding abilities are expected?

-- Able to translate tasks from business language to development language and decompose tasks
+- Ability to translate tasks from business language into development language and decompose them
-- Able to conduct a dialogue with the business and explain technical details and difficulties to people outside the team
+- Ability to hold a dialogue with the business and explain technical details and difficulties to non-technical stakeholders
-- Able to not only make a design decision, but also create a component/application architecture
+- Ability to not only make design decisions, but also create component and application architecture
-- Understands and uses architectural principles
+- Understanding and use of architectural principles.

 ## :bust_in_silhouette: What general skills are expected?

-- High communication skill
+- Excellent communication skills
-- Able to independently collect requirements, if necessary
+- Ability to independently gather requirements, if necessary
-- Helps develop team members
+- Assists in the development of team members

 ## :eyes: Tips and recommendations

-Depending on the specifics of the company and on your desires, the path of further development lies either in the learning of recent technologies and technical skills required in your chosen field of knowledge (for example, special sections of mathematics, physics, etc. - the path of a technical expert), or in the field of management and interaction with people (tech lead, team lead, PM, etc.).
+Depending on the company's specifics and your own goals, the path of further career development can be either in acquiring recent technologies and technical skills within your chosen field of expertise (for example, specialized areas of mathematics, physics, etc. - the path of a technical expert), or in the area of management and interpersonal interaction (such as tech lead, team lead, project manager, etc.).
 Choose wisely. 🙂

 ---